What Causes Problems in a Cushing’s Syndrome Dog’s Back Legs?

 While Cushing’s disease primarily affects the endocrine system, it can indirectly impact various body parts, including the muscles and bones.

-In some cases, Cushing’s disease can lead to muscle weakness and wasting which affects a dog’s back legs.
+In some cases, Cushing’s disease can lead to muscle weakness and wasting, which can affect a dog’s back legs.

-The weakened muscles may result in a decreased ability to support the dog’s weight, causing difficulties with mobility and coordination.
+The weakened muscles may decrease the dog’s ability to support its weight, causing difficulties with mobility and coordination.

-Cushing’s disease can also lead to secondary conditions such as diabetes, which can further contribute to muscle weakness and affect a dog’s ability to properly use its back legs.
+Cushing’s disease can also lead to secondary conditions such as diabetes, which can further contribute to muscle weakness and affect a dog’s ability to use its back legs properly.

 It’s important to note that the symptoms and severity of Cushing’s disease can vary between individual dogs.